 - Open-air ice skating across city hall park and square

-- Around 8500m² of split-level rinks and ice trails
+- (Split-level) rinks and ice trails

 - Rent skates on-site